5 Things You Should Know About Medical Marijuana and Teens

 If considering medicinal marijuana for any disease or condition, be sure to research not just the laws in your state, but the outcomes of treating your ailment with pot.
 It is also important to know the addictive properties of marijuana as well as any side effects it can have.

 *In Maryland, qualifying patients who are charged with possessing up to an ounce of marijuana can avoid criminal sanctions.
 However, the law does not provide any means of access to medical marijuana.

-As of November, 2014 almost two dozen states have legalized the use of medical marijuana.
+As of April, 2016 twenty-four states have legalized the use of medical marijuana.